 Sustainable palm oil

 Worldwide demand for palm oil is growing.
 Around 80 percent of the palm oil required originates from Indonesia and Malaysia.
-However, the cultivation of this raw material presents issues, as it takes up large areas of land and is displacing rain forests.
+However, producing this raw material is not without problems.
+It displaces rainforests and with them rare species such as the orang-utan.

 A raw material with multiple uses

 There are three reasons why palm oil and fat is highly relevant to us: